tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 time spliting it up).

-**New way:** Adjust the `drush.make` file as needed with the newest or preferred version of core or a module that you're using; then `build` and deploy.
+**New way:** Adjust the `drush.make` file as needed with the newest or preferred version of the module you're using; then `build` and deploy.
 This makes changes very visible, yet also quite simple:

 - You can `git blame` the `drush.make` file to figure out exactly when which components were updated and by whom.